knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

 ```

-In `fn main()` configure 2 pins as floating, one for the data signal (SDA) and one for the clock signal (SCL).
+✅ In `fn main()` configure 2 pins as floating, one for the data signal (SDA) and one for the clock signal (SCL).

 ```rust
 let scl = pins.p0_30.degrade();
 let sda = pins.p0_31.degrade();
 ```

-Instantiate the pins as `twim::Pins`:
+✅ Instantiate the pins as `twim::Pins`:

 ```rust
 let pins = twim::Pins { scl, sda };
 ```

-Create a `Twim` instance.
-The method takes three arguments: `TWIM` peripheral, the `pins` and a Frequency
+✅ Create a `Twim` instance.
+The method takes three arguments: `TWIM` peripheral, the `pins` and a frequency:

-Where does the frequency come from?

 ```rust
 let i2c = Twim::new(board.TWIM0, pins, twim::Frequency::K100);
 ```
-To introduce a different way of getting feedback from the hardware, that a program is running, add a blinking loop at the end of the program.
+✅ To introduce a way of getting feedback from a running embedded Program that has no other perceivable output, add a blinking loop at the end of the program.

 ```rust
 loop {